aoudiamoncef/ubuntu-sshd/README.md

 - `-e SSH_USERNAME=myuser` sets the SSH username in the container.
 Replace `myuser` with your desired username.
 - `-e PASSWORD=mysecretpassword` sets the SSH user's password in the container.
 Replace `mysecretpassword` with your desired password.
 - `-e AUTHORIZED_KEYS="$(cat path/to/authorized_keys_file)"` sets authorized SSH keys in the container.
 Replace `path/to/authorized_keys_file` with the path to your authorized_keys file.
-- `aoudiamoncef/ubuntu-sshd:latest` should be replaced with your Docker image's name and tag.
+- `my-ubuntu-sshd:latest` should be replaced with your Docker image's name and tag.

 ### SSH Access